Mijingo/docs/en/image-transforms.md

 * Bottom-Center
 * Bottom-Right

-If you leave either **Width** or **Height** blank, that dimension will be set to whatever maintains the image’s aspect ratio.
-So for example, if you have an image that is 600 by 400 pixels, and you set a transform’s Width to 60, but leave Height blank, the resulting height will be 40.
+If you leave either **Width** or **Height** blank, Craft will set that dimension to whatever maintains the image’s aspect ratio.
+For example, if you have an image that is 600 by 400 pixels, and you set a transform’s Width to 60, but leave Height blank, the resulting height will be 40.

 If you leave **Quality** blank, Craft will use the quality set by your [defaultImageQuality]({entry:docs/config-settings}#defaultImageQuality) config setting.

-**Image Format** can be set to the following values:
+You can set **Image Format** to the following values:

 * jpg
 * png